Edfa3ly/take-home-coding-challenge/QA.md

 * Non-automated stores like (Adidas) after adding product URL from one of these stores, the user has to fill all product required details in cart fields.

 There’re some prohibited products that we can’t order from our site.
-Also, there’re some products which take delivery time than the expected to the customer.

 Edfa3ly cart functionalities
 ----------------------------

-   1- Adding an item.
+   1. Adding an item.

-   2- Editing an item.
+   1. Editing an item.

-   3- Deleting an item.
+   1. Deleting an item.

 Edfa3ly cart rules are
 ----------------------

-   1- User can’t edit the automated details except for the item price with only some stores.

-   2- Product quantity mustn’t exceed 5.
+   1. Product quantity mustn’t exceed 5.

-   3- Item URL, name, category, price are required.
+   1. Item URL, name, category, price are required.